Release

 - Reporting, overhead checks, and observability imports fail closed more reliably when schema, network, or optional dependency edge cases show up.

 0.3.12 is a hardening release aimed at the places where small reliability gaps compound into noisy CI failures or ambiguous evidence.
-The headline change is the new split-module coverage floor enforcement for the CLI and reporting paths that matter most, but the broader theme is the same across the release: make the operational surface stricter, clearer, and easier to trust under failure.
+The headline change is split-module branch-floor enforcement for critical CLI/reporting paths, but the same discipline shows up in the refactor: run/report builder flows move into smaller modules with explicit command dependencies, and exception hygiene tightens across run, report, and doctor.

-If your workflow depends on fail-closed reporting and repeatable CLI behavior, 0.3.12 should feel calmer than the generated changelog format this post originally shipped with.
+On the lean-install side, observability alerting imports now stay safe when requests is unavailable.
+Documentation command-runner security checks and pip-audit execution are enforced, remaining certification wording is replaced with evaluation terminology, and calibration policy/preset guidance is clarified.
+If your workflow depends on fail-closed reporting and repeatable CLI behavior, this release should feel quieter and less ambiguous than the generated changelog format this post originally shipped with.

 More from the blog